Webasto

-Webasto SE is a company based in Stockdorf, Germany which makes sunroofs, electric-car chargers and air-conditioning systems.
-Holger Engelmann is the CEO of the company.
+Webasto SE is a company headquartered in Stockdorf, Germany, which makes sunroofs, hardtop convertible modules, heating and air-conditioning systems.

 History

+The company was founded by Werner Baier in 1901 as a bicycle spoke manufacturer.

+In 1997, the US National Highway Traffic Safety Administration investigated Webasto sunroof modules that shattered or blew off of 1991-1994 the Ford Explorer and Mazda Navajo.

+In 2021, after causing delay in the launch and delivery of the new Ford Bronco with low hardtop production, Webasto delivered roof modules with cosmetic defects, turning to a discolored honeycomb pattern.
+Already-sold models had their tops replaced.
+Ford scrapped the replaced parts.

 Coronavirus outbreak

 Webasto owns 11 locations in China, including in Wuhan.
 In late January 2020, the company disclosed that five of its workers had tested positive to SARS-CoV-2.
 This was reportedly one of the first cases of person-to-person transmission of the virus outside China.

 The outbreak was handled internally within the company.
-The story was initially reported in the Wall Street Journal as a case of successful containment of the outbreak.
+The story was initially reported in The Wall Street Journal as a case of successful containment of the outbreak.
 By March 2020, genome studies tracking mutations of the virus suggested that the Webasto outbreak had not been successfully contained, and was linked to a 'decent part' of the overall coronavirus outbreak in Europe.
 Genetic sequencing also linked the cluster of cases at Webasto's headquarters to the virus outbreak in northern Italy.
 In May 2020 some medical disprove this assumptions and confirm that the Webasto case remained isolated, while in July other studies identified the most common Italian strain as coming from Germany.

 Autonomous driving

-In 2022, Webasto has joined forces with Bosch to develop a self-driving car that will enable autonomous driving at Level 4.
+In 2022, Webasto joined forces with Bosch to develop a self-driving car that will enable autonomous driving at Level 4.
 The company has integrated 25 sensors from Bosch into the roof of a prototype vehicle for this purpose.

-Charging Division
+Charging division

+Webasto purchased AeroVironment's charging division in 2018.

-Webasto currently have offices in Monrovia, California for EV charging division.
-Some of the notable cordsets are SAE J1337 AC chargers for popular Ford MachE and GM vehicles.
+Webasto has offices in Monrovia, California and Planegg, Germany, for the EV charging division, as well as manufacturing facilities in Guanajuato, Mexico, Schaidt, Germany, and Wuhan, China.

+General Motors had to recall over 9000 Webasto charging cords in 2023.